surifirstpin/biplus_documentation/docs/DataRun.md

 >For example, measures for a “Amount” is Amount_sum, Amount_avg, Amount_min, Amount_max etc.

-Using the search option provided in the visualization section you can select the fields for which you want to carryout the field values and apply filter options as shown in below image.
+Using the search option provided in the visualization section you can select the fields for which you want to carryout the field values and apply filter options as shown in below image:

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/master/images/visu_fields.png)

 ## Row Limitation and Runtime display

                   welcome to biplus